 Our human services major introduces you to the many rewarding jobs in the public and private sectors.
 Because our faculty marries psychology, counseling, and sociology, you develop many interpersonal skills, including communication, leadership, and cross-cultural understanding.
 These skills transfer readily to the workforce for jobs in public relations, rehabilitation, or non-profit organizations.
 You could also pursue graduate studies in counseling, social work, criminology, law, or psychology.
 Wingate human services students also have opportunities to participate in the Human Services Club and Tau Upsilon Alpha National Human Services Honor Society.

 We want you to be prepared with real-life experience when you enter the job market.
 That’s why every student majoring in human services participates in a practicum.
 Your 100-hour practicum is an internship giving you work experience in:

 - Domestic violence facilities

-- School counseling centers
+- School counseling and social work centers

 Nidia Angeles, '20